Monsinho/reactjs.org/content/docs/error-boundaries.md

 Check out [this example of declaring and using an error boundary](https://codepen.io/gaearon/pen/wqvxGa?editors=0010) with [React 16](/blog/2017/09/26/react-v16.0.html).

+Copy and pasting this code into a Create-React-App the error will be caught, but then Chrome will crash the application with the error log [please explain how to avoid this]

 ## Where to Place Error Boundaries {#where-to-place-error-boundaries}